palakpatel315/Day_1_SQL_Creating-DB-Tables-and-fetching-UNIQUE-values/README.md

-# Day_1_SQL_Creating-DB-Tables-and-fetching-UNIQUE-values
-Creating a Database or Schema following by creating tables in the database and subsequently data import in the tables created in MYSQL.
 # Day_1_SQL_Creating DB Tables and fetching UNIQUE values
 Creating a Database or Schema followed by creating tables in the database and subsequently importing data into the tables created in MYSQL